christianvoigt/argdown/docs/changes/README.md

 ### Bug fixes

 - argdown-vscode: Argdown configuration files in your workspace folder are now used if you export your Argdown file into other formats (you can use the VSCode settings to set the filename of your config file)
-- #138: No italic in Viz.js map: Italic, bold and link ranges are now supported in Viz.js and GraphML (not yet in Dagre)
+- #138: No italic in Viz.js map: Italic and bold ranges are now kind of supported in Viz.js and GraphML (not yet in Dagre): Graphviz rendering seems to be buggy in this respect, it will not display an empty space after an italic or bold range.
+As a workaround, an extra empty space is now added automatically, but this is a hack that might lead to problems in yEd or in the future if this bug is finally fixed.
+Link ranges are not supported at all in Graphviz (only tables and cells can have a href attribute).
 - #144: broken links custom shortcodes

 ### Thanks